-Chest radiography on two levels as a gold standard
+Chest radiography on 2 levels as a gold standard

-When the corresponding clinical symptoms are present, a mere auscultation cannot provide a sufficient evidentiary basis on which to rule out the suspected diagnosis: in cases of any reasonable suspicion of a pneumothorax, a chest radiography on two levels should always be taken.
+When the corresponding clinical symptoms are present, mere auscultation cannot provide a sufficient evidentiary basis on which to rule out the suspected diagnosis: In cases of any reasonable suspicion of pneumothorax, chest radiography on 2 levels should always be taken.